-HRC Statement on Lack of Lesbian and Gay Family Inclusion in Senate Committee Immigration Bill
+HRC Statement on Lack of LGBT Family Inclusion in Senate Immigration Bill

 Today, in the Senate Judiciary Committee, Chairman Patrick Leahy brought up an amendment to allow an American citizen’s foreign-born same-sex spouse the ability to become a citizen, just as straight couples are currently allowed to do, but after debate, the Chairman did not call for a vote on the measure.
 Human Rights Campaign President Chad Griffin released the following statement: